inrupt/solid-client-notifications-js/README.md

 @inrupt/solid-client-notifications is a Javascript library for subscribing to notifications.
 It allows your application to subscribe to resources, receiving events as resources change.
-You can use solid-client in Node.js using either CommonJS or ES modules, and in the browser with a bundler like Webpack, Rollup, or Parcel.
+You can use these in Node.js using either CommonJS or ES modules, and in the browser with a bundler like Webpack, Rollup, or Parcel.